isaccanedo/fineract/README.md

 Instruções para executar usando Docker e docker-compose
 ===================================================

-It is possible to do a 'one-touch' installation of Fineract using containers (AKA "Docker").
+É possível fazer uma instalação 'one-touch' do Fineract usando containers (AKA "Docker").
 Fineract now packs the mifos community-app web UI in it's docker deploy.
 You can now run and test fineract with a GUI directly from the combined docker builds.
 This includes the database running in a container.